 For more of a mid-sized neighborhood, active adults can look at Whittingham, a well-liked retirement community of 413 resale single-family, attached, and condominium homes.
 The community is located right next to Greenbriar, a much larger development with slightly higher price points.

 Residents of both Whittingham and Greenbriar can obtain an optional membership to Greenbriar Golf Club at Whittingham, which sponsors frequent tournaments.
 Homeowners also spend time enjoying the abundant amenities, including the clubhouse’s indoor pool, indoor walking track, and exercise rooms.
-There is also an arts and crafts studio, restaurant, ballroom, and computer room.
+There’s also an arts and crafts studio, restaurant, ballroom, and computer room.

 Residents of Concordia are also never lacking for things to do, as this 55+ community also has its own golf club and resort-style amenities.
 All residents also receive a special gate pass to the Concordia Shopping Center next door.

 Built from 1982 to 2000, this 55+ community includes 1,757 resale single-family, attached, and condominium homes across 14 models.
 The condos start at 951 square feet, while the largest single-family floor plan is 1,700 square feet.
 All of these homes come with attached garages.
+Current homes for sale range from the high $100s to the mid $400s.

 Some of the most popular activities include book group, discussion groups, free movies, ceramics, and Aquacize.
 There are also clubs for singles, current events, painting, and Scrabble.
 Concordia also has its own TV station, which focuses exclusively on neighborhood news and events.